JCKYHRTNT/EmailSpamDetector/README.md

-This Web Application is Python Based for Artifical Intelligence Coursework in Binus University.
+This Web Application is Python Based for Group Project Artifical Intelligence Coursework in Binus University.